pure-data/pddp/md-reference/max~.md

 - pow~
 - expr~
 arguments:
-- description: initialize value of right inlet and makes it only take floats
+- description: initialize value of right inlet and makes it only take floats instead of signals (default 0).
-  default: 0
   type: float
 inlets:
   1st:
   - type: signal
-    description: set value on left-hand side and trigger output
+    description: value to the left side of operation and output.
   2nd:
   - type: float/signal
-    description: set value on right-hand side
+    description: value to the right side of operation.
 outlets:
   1st:
   - type: signal
-    description: the result of the operation
+    description: the result of the operation.
 draft: false
 ---
-This object combine two signals as above, or, if you give a numeric argument, the right inlet only takes floats (no signals
+This object combine two signals as above, or, if you give a numeric argument, the right inlet only takes floats (no signals) and the argument initializes the right inlet value.